tinyopsdotgg/tinyops-web/README.md

    $ npm install
    ```

+3. Create `.env` file using env.example as a reference

 3. Finally, run `$ npm run dev` to start the server

 The Client will be available at `http://localhost:5173`